danigiri/php-xpath-simple-filter/README.md

 As expected, this will return an array of SimpleXMLElement nodes (can be used as strings) containing the names.

+There are cases that semantically we know we expect lists of elements even though they might have only one element and we still want to force a list of nodes.
+In this case we can use the LISTT constant thus:

+			$a_ = array(
+				XPathSimpleFilter::LISTT => array(
+					XPathSimpleFilter::NODES => array('/yummy/food',
+														array('./name',
+															  './calories')
+													  )
+												  )
+					);

+Will return a list of 'food' nodes regardless of actual cardinality of applying the '/yummy/food' xpath expression.
+This can be easily tested using expressions such as '/yummy/food[position() < 1]'.

 SimpleXMLelement Support
 ------------------------